 During that period, we guided them to make sure they stayed on top of their basic habits, but also remembered to treat themselves every now and then with something which wouldn't normally fit their nutrition plans before a race.

-Now races have started up again, what work have you done to help the riders stay on top of hydration and fuelling when racing in the heat?
+Now races have started up again, what work have you done to help the riders stay on top of hydration and fueling when racing in the heat?

-We started with measuring each rider's sodium losses in their sweat through Precision Hydration's Advanced Sweat Test last year.
+We started with measuring each rider's sodium losses in their sweat through Precision Fuel & Hydration's Advanced Sweat Test last year.

 It was so interesting to see that the difference in sodium loss per litre of sweat between riders is so big!
 This is something that we expected, but it's interesting to see it being confirmed.